 Historic antitrust case against Momenta Pharmaceuticals over illegal drug price-fixing led to second largest indirect purchaser antitrust pharmaceutical settlement in history

 The American Antitrust Institute has announced its selection of leading practitioners and economists to be recognized as honorees for the 2020 Antitrust Enforcement Awards.
-Lieff Cabraser’s team shared the AAI’s award for Outstanding Private Practice Antitrust Achievement, and attorneys Kathrine Benson and Adam Gitlin have been selected as joint honorees to receive the Institute’s prestigious award for Outstanding Antitrust Litigation Achievement by a Young Lawyer.
+Lieff Cabraser’s team shared the AAI’s award for Outstanding Private Practice Antitrust Achievement, and attorney Kathrine Benson was selected to share the Institute’s prestigious award for Outstanding Antitrust Litigation Achievement by a Young Lawyer.

 This is the fourth AAI Private Enforcement award Lieff Cabraser has received.
 Attorneys from the firm won the 2020 award for “Outstanding Antitrust Litigation Achievement in Private Law Practice” for their extraordinary work on the Enxoaparin drug antitrust case.
 The award is limited to private civil actions, and nominees are judged on the benefit realized by the client, consumers or class, as well as the positive development of antitrust policy relating to the case.